The 5 Best AAC Devices (Augmentative and Alternative Communication)

 Final Thoughts

-Children who are unable to communicate and express themselves cannot participate in a meaningful way in many activities and are at a greater risk for cognitive, emotional, and social developmental delays.
-Augmentative and alternative communication (AAC) devices deliver crucial communication support, providing an immediate connection for kids who are non-verbal or those who are struggling to learn or regain speech abilities.
+Children who are unable to communicate and express themselves cannot meaningfully participate in many activities and are at a greater risk for cognitive, emotional, and social developmental delays.
+Augmentative and alternative communication (AAC) devices deliver crucial communication support, providing an immediate connection for nonverbal children or those who are struggling to learn or regain speech abilities.

-Available in a wide array of options that include low-tech, non-speaking AAC devices like eye-gaze boards to high-tech digital AAC devices like dynamic AAC software for smartphones, tablets, and computers, this equipment is diverse to more effectively fulfill the differing special needs of its users.
+Available in a wide array of options, from low-tech, non-speaking AAC devices like eye-gaze boards to high-tech digital AAC devices like dynamic AAC software for smartphones, tablets, and computers, this equipment is diverse to more effectively fulfill the differing special needs of its users.

-We invite you to peruse our comprehensive Speech and Communication Technology catalog to learn about more options for both pediatric and adult speech and communication support.
-You can also check out more valuable information for special needs families and find great caregiving support at our educational Caregiver University blog.
+We invite you to peruse our comprehensive blog, Caregiver University, to find more valuable information for special needs families and great caregiving support!

 Author: